downshift-js/downshift/src/hooks/useSelect/README.md

 ## The problem

-You have a custom select dropdown in your application and you want it to perform exactly the same as the native HTML `<select>` in terms of accessibility and functionality.
+You have a custom select dropdown in your application and you want it to behave exactly the same as the native HTML `<select>` in terms of accessibility and functionality.
 For consistency reasons you want it to follow the [ARIA design pattern][select-aria] for a dropdown select.
 You also want this solution to be